istio/tools/perf/load/pilot/README.md

 Several special installation setup is needed.

 - Remove Prometheus metrics drop in the config map
-- Update Prometheus scrape interval from 15s to x seconds
 - Ensure the cluster is appropriated provisioned with enough memory

 `./load_test.py`, starts large deployment, measure how long it takes for all